hatakkey/MAG-integrated/README_orig.md

-**MAG-Integrated**: Nokia Multi-Access Gateway with Open-Source Tools***
+# **MAG-Integrated: ContainerLab leveraging open-source tools like BNGBlaster, Open5GS, and srsRANSim**

 ## **Overview**

-**MAG-Integrated** is an open-source project designed around **Nokia Multi-Access Gateway (MAG)** architecture, formerly known as a Broadband Network Gateway (BNG).
-- It enables multi-access session handling by supporting both fixed (PPPoE & IPoE) and fixed-wireless (4G) sessions on a single gateway.
+MAG-Integrated is an open-source project built around an integrated Multi-Access Gateway architecture, previously known as a Broadband Network Gateway (BNG).
+It enables multi-access sessions by handling both fixed (PPPoE and IPoE) and fixed-wireless (4G) sessions on a single gateway.
-- This project integrates several key open-source components i.e. **Open5GS** ,**srsRANSim** ,**FreeRADIUS**  and **BNGBlaster**

-**Key Features**
+This project leverages Open5GS for the core network, **srsRANSim** for radio components (eNB and 4G sessions), and **FreeRADIUS**, an open-source RADIUS server for Authentication, Authorization, and Accounting (AAA).
+It also integrates **BNGBlaster** to simulate fixed PPPoE and IPoE sessions and is deployed in a containerized environment using ContainerLab, enabling rapid setup and flexible network testing.

+The goal of **MAG-Integrated** is to provide an efficient, flexible environment for simulating fixed and FWA (Fixed Wireless Access) sessions using open-source tools.
+It is primarily designed for functional testing and educational purposes.

+## **Features**
-✅ Containerized Simulation – Uses ContainerLab for efficient deployment and network orchestration.
+-	**Containerized Simulation**: Uses ContainerLab for efficient deployment and orchestration of network components.
-✅ Flexible Network Setup – Supports customizable topologies.
+-	**Open5GS**: Implements an open-source EPC (4G) core network with key elements such as **MME** (Mobility Management Entity), **HSS** (Home Subscriber Server), and **PCRF** (Policy and Charging Rules Function).
+-	**PPPoE/IPoE Simulation**: Enables broadband access testing with **BNGBlaster**.
+-	**Flexible Setup**: Customizable network topology and components.
-✅ Open-Source – Ideal for research, testing, and education.
+-	**Open Source**: Suitable for research, testing, and educational purposes.

-## **Components of containerLab**
+## **Components containerLab**
-- The project is deploted using **containerlab**,check this  [Visit contianerlab](https://containerlab.dev/ ) for more details.

-- **ContainerLab** is a lightweight and efficient tool for simulating network components in isolated containers.
+-	**ContainerLab** is used to simulate network components in isolated containers, making the environment lightweight and manageable.
-- It simplifies network orchestration by managing various network elements in an easily configurable environment.
-- It integrates multiple network elements to create a comprehensive testbed.
-The main components include:
+-	It orchestrates network elements, including **Open5GS**,**BNGBlaster**, **MAG-integrated** , **FreeRADIUS** and **srsRANSim**.
+- it conists of the below components:

 ### **1. MAG-integrated **
 -	**MAG-integrated** is a key network element that connects fixed or fixed wireless users to the network via technologies like DSL, Fiber or Wireless.
 It handles: